 You may remember the Corinthian "Debt Strikers," the student borrowers who refused to repay their loans after the fraud at the for-profit chain they attended was uncovered.
 This claim, which had been rarely used before, really arose from their protest.

-For most student borrowers who making this claim, there is some concrete fraud they allege the school they borrowed to attend committed.
+For most student borrowers who make this claim, there is some concrete fraud they allege the school they borrowed to attend committed.
 Inflation of job placement numbers, promised intern or externships that never materialized, or serious issues with job training are all examples of claims that are being made against the former for-profit college chain.
 If you think they may qualify for this discharge, you should contact your local legal services office.

 If you're a federal borrower whose schools has closed either prior to or within six months of graduation, you are also eligible to have your loans discharged, under what's called a "Closed School Discharge."
 You can apply for this directly through your servicer.
 If you are currently enrolled in a school that is closing, and you are being offered a "teach out," you'll need to talk to an attorney and seriously consider your options.
 Accepting a "teach out" may negatively affect a borrower's ability to have your student loans discharged.